Installing

 Terminal

-uv pip show seedcase_flowerIf Flower has been installed successfully, the output will show details about Flower, and you’re now ready to start using Flower to format your metadata.
+uv pip show seedcase_flowerIf successful, the output will show details about the installed package and you’re now ready to use Flower in your project!